Italy's Northern League cool on Berlusconi alliance

 An accord between Berlusconi's People of Freedom (PDL) party and the League is considered vital to the centre-right's bid to prevent the centre-left Democratic Party (PD), which is leading strongly in the opinion polls, from forming a stable government.

-No official comments were made after the meeting but the rebuff delivers a potentially fatal blow to Berlusconi's hopes of keeping control of the Senate and increased speculation he could even change his mind again and rethink plans to run.

-Under Italy's complex electoral laws, the PD is expected to win a strong majority in the Lower House but faces a more difficult battle to capture the Senate, which is elected on a local basis, with individual contests in each region.
+Under Italy's complex electoral laws, the PD is expected to win a strong majority in the Lower House but may struggle to capture the Senate, which is elected on a local basis, with individual battles in each region.

-In past elections, the left has struggled against the PDL-League alliance because of its traditional weakness in the richer and more populous northern regions including Lombardy and Veneto, where there are more Senate seats than in the less well-populated south and centre.
+In past elections, the left has struggled because of its traditional weakness in the richer and more populous northern regions including Lombardy and Veneto, where there are more Senate seats than in the less well-populated south.

 A deal between the PDL and the League could give the centre-right a chance of winning enough seats in the north to prevent PD leader Pier Luigi Bersani from forming a stable government.